ocurrent/ocurrent/README.md

 If you make a new commit or change branch (e.g. `git checkout -b test HEAD~1`) then OCurrent will notice and build it again.

+The example code above works mostly with values of type `'a Current.t`.
+For example, `Docker.build` takes a source current and returns a Docker image current.
+If you have a function that works on concrete values then you can use `Current.map` (or the `let+` syntax) to make it work on currents instead.

+You can also use `Current.bind` (or the `let*` syntax) if you can only decide what the next part of the pipeline should be by looking at a concrete input.
+However, using `bind` limits OCurrent's ability to analyse the pipeline, because it must wait for the input to be ready before knowing what happens next.

 OCurrent can generate a graph showing the current state of the pipeline.
 The example code wraps the previous `pipeline` like this: